-There’s an especially cool Four Seasons hotel opening this summer, which I think is worth covering.
+There’s an especially cool Four Seasons hotel opening this summer (also featured in season two of The White Lotus), which I think is worth covering.

 San Domenico Palace becomes Four Seasons